Police officer on jury made trial unfair

 The court does not say that police officers can never serve on a jury but it is worth recalling the submission made in R.v.
 Abdroikof UKHL 37; 1 Cr.
 App.
 R. 280 that “these cases do not involve the ordinary prejudices and predilections to which we are all prone but the possibility of bias (possibly unconscious) which inevitably flows from the presence on a jury of persons professionally committed to one side only of an adversarial trial process”.
 This decision is likely to be of assistance to those arguing against the presence on a jury of serving police officers or others involved in the criminal justice system.

-Mr Hanif was represented by Mark George Q.C . instructed by Chris Davey from Howells, LLP in Sheffield.
+Mr Hanif was represented by Garden Court North Chambers’ Mark George QC, who was instructed by Chris Davey from Howells, LLP in Sheffield.